EMU: Cross-correlating EMU Pilot Survey 1 with Dark Energy Survey to validate the radio galaxy bias and redshift distribution: Methodology

 \subsection{Galaxy bias model}

 The final ingredient required for our analysis is a model of the linear galaxy bias from EMU-PS1 and DES tomographic bins.
 Following \cite{2022PhRvD.105b3520A} and \cite{2022PhRvD.106j3530P}, we adopt a linear constant galaxy bias model for DES tomographic bins, $b^{i}(z) = b_{g}^{i}$.
-For EMU-PS1, different galaxy bias models including constant galaxy bias, constant amplitude galaxy bias, and quadratic galaxy bias were studied in our companion T24 paper.
-We used here the constant amplitude galaxy bias model parameterised with $b(z) = b_{g}/D(z)$ for the EMU-PS1 galaxy clustering.
-The constant amplitude model allows for redshift evolution of galaxy bias with only one free parameter, which is an appropriate choice for the small sky coverage of EMU-PS1.
-With larger sky coverage possible with EMU full survey, we will be able to test galaxy bias models with more than one free parameter.
+For EMU-PS1, different galaxy bias models including constant galaxy bias, constant amplitude galaxy bias, and quadratic galaxy bias were studied in our companion T25 paper.
+When testing the efficacy of \texttt{TRECS} redshift distribution in this work, we use a mixture model for the evolution of EMU PS1 galaxy bias given by \citep{2014MNRAS.442.2511F}